top of page

 F-35 at RAAF TIndal.
 Image taken by SGT David Gibbs

-When reading the investigation, it is difficult not to notice a familiar pattern in the findings.
-The report concludes with a series of statements describing what people did not do.
+When I read the investigation, a familiar pattern emerged in the findings.
+The report concludes with a series of statements detailing what people did not do.
 The engineer did not assess battery endurance.
 The pilot did not conduct contingency planning.
 The pilot did not monitor the electrical system effectively.
 The pilot did not divert.
 The controller did not detect the aircraft.
 This naturally leads to a question:

-The illusion of explanation
+The Illusion of Explanation

-Was there an expectation that this type of flight could safely be completed on battery power?Was there guidance available to support that assessment, or was it something that relied on judgement?
+Did the engineer believe the battery capacity was sufficient based on past experience?
+Was there an expectation that this type of flight could be safely completed on battery power?
+Was there guidance to support that assessment, or did it rely solely on judgement?
+How often had similar decisions been made without issue?

 The report also states that the pilot did not effectively monitor the aircraft’s electrical system.
 Again, this may be accurate, yet it does not explain what the pilot was seeing, what cues were available, or whether the system behaved in a way that made the failure obvious.

-The pilot was using Whatsapp to communicate with people on the ground and believed a PAN had been declared.
-They believed air traffic control was aware of their situation.
-They could see other aircraft on their 'Electronic Flight Bag' (EFB, an iPad that can share aircraft positional information) being held outside controlled airspace and interpreted that as the airspace being cleared for them.
+The pilot was using WhatsApp to communicate with people on the ground and believed a PAN had been declared.
+They thought air traffic control was aware of their situation.
+They could see other aircraft on their Electronic Flight Bag (EFB, an iPad that shares aircraft positional information) being held outside controlled airspace and interpreted that as the airspace being cleared for them.

-In other words, they were not really ignoring the rules.
+In other words, they were not ignoring the rules.
 They were acting based on their understanding of the situation.

 The pilot had limited awareness of the true state of their electrical system and the likelihood of total failure.
 Once the failure occurred, their ability to build and share situational awareness degraded rapidly.
-Without a functioning radio or transponder, they became effectively invisible to the systems that normally support safe operations.
+Without a functioning radio or transponder, they became effectively invisible to the systems that usually support safe operations.

 Everyone involved was trying to build situational awareness.
 No one had the full picture.